Festival 2016: 'All the World's a Stage'

-As a "literary festival with a theological slant", the Bloxham Festival of Faith & Literature celebrates the very best new fiction and non-fiction with a faith perspective.
+As the "literary festival with a theological slant", the Bloxham Festival of Faith & Literature celebrates the very best new fiction and non-fiction with a faith perspective.
 In keeping with our theme for 2016 - 'All the World's a Stage' - many sessions will explore William Shakespeare's work, life and world-view.

 The shortlist for the 2016 Michael Ramsey Prize will also be announced at the Bloxham Festival.
 First launched in 2005, the prize is awarded every three years and celebrates the most promising contemporary theological writing from the global Church.
 To find out more and to nominate a book for the prize visit www.michaelramseyprize.org.uk.

 Our mission is to encourage a love of literature as it relates to faith, and to create a thoughtful and relaxing space in which to consider works of literature and their religious and moral themes.
 It's for anyone who is interested in the big questions of life.
 Sarah Meyrick, Festival Director